RevealBi/Documentation/en/developer/web-sdk/setup-configuration.md

 This download could take some time and cause delay for the first user that tries to export a dashboard.
 This is ok during development time but not so much when you deply to staging or a production environment.
 For these scenarios we provide some settings that allow you to fine tune your deployment.

-<a href="/api/aspnet/latest/Reveal.Sdk.RevealEmbedSettings.html#Reveal_Sdk_RevealEmbedSettings_CreateChromiumInstancesOnDemand" target="_blank" rel="noopener\">CreateChromiumInstancesOnDemand</a>

 These settings are exposed through the RevealEmbedSettings class.
 - <a href="/api/aspnet/latest/Reveal.Sdk.RevealEmbedSettings.html#Reveal_Sdk_RevealEmbedSettings_CreateChromiumInstancesOnDemand" target="_blank" rel="noopener\">CreateChromiumInstancesOnDemand</a> - set this to false to force Playwright initialization to happen on app startup
 - <a href="/api/aspnet/latest/Reveal.Sdk.RevealEmbedSettings.html#Reveal_Sdk_RevealEmbedSettings_ChromiumDownloadFolder" target="_blank" rel="noopener\">ChromiumDownloadFolder</a> - provide the location where the Chromium executables would get downloaded
 - <a href="/api/aspnet/latest/Reveal.Sdk.RevealEmbedSettings.html#Reveal_Sdk_RevealEmbedSettings_ChromiumExecutablePath" target="_blank" rel="noopener\">ChromiumExecutablePath</a> ChromiumExecutablePath - you might want to manually deploy the Chromium executables for your server platform.
 Set this path to the location where you've deployed Chromium executables.
+- <a href="/api/aspnet/latest/Reveal.Sdk.RevealEmbedSettings.html#Reveal_Sdk_RevealEmbedSettings_MaxConcurrentExportingThreads" target="_blank" rel="noopener\">MaxConcurrentExportingThreads</a> - you could specify how many concurrent threads supporting export functionality should be used
+- <a href="/api/aspnet/latest/Reveal.Sdk.RevealEmbedSettings.html#Reveal_Sdk_RevealEmbedSettings_ExportingTimeout" target="_blank" rel="noopener\">ExportingTimeout</a> - defines the timeout period in milliseconds for an export operation.
+Default value is 30000 ms. When an end user tries to export a dashboard this if does no finish in the specified time period the export operation would fail.
+Increasing the number of concurrent threads might help in such a case.

-To get the chromium executables you could use the [**Playwright Cli**](https://playwright.dev/dotnet/docs/cli)
+In case you want to use the ChromiumExecutablePath and set up the browsers manually on your environment you will need get the Chromium executables using the [**Playwright Cli**](https://playwright.dev/dotnet/docs/cli) like:
 ```cmd
 dotnet tool install --global Microsoft.Playwright.CLI
 playwright install chromium
 ```
-- <a href="/api/aspnet/latest/Reveal.Sdk.RevealEmbedSettings.html#Reveal_Sdk_RevealEmbedSettings_MaxConcurrentExportingThreads" target="_blank" rel="noopener\">MaxConcurrentExportingThreads</a> - you could specify how many concurrent threads supporting export functionality should be used
-- <a href="/api/aspnet/latest/Reveal.Sdk.RevealEmbedSettings.html#Reveal_Sdk_RevealEmbedSettings_ExportingTimeout" target="_blank" rel="noopener\">ExportingTimeout</a> - defines the timeout period in milliseconds for an export operation.
-Default value is 30000 ms. When an end user tries to export a dashboard this if does no finish in the specified time period the export operation would fail.
-Increasing the number of concurrent threads might help in such a case.

-**Note:** *Prior to version **1.1.2** we were using puppeteer & nodejs for the export functionality.
+**Note:** Prior to version <b>1.1.2</b> we were using puppeteer & nodejs for the export functionality.
 You had to add package.json & screenshoteer.js files to the root of your project and for the export to work.
-With version 1.1.2 this is no longer necessary as well as you don't need to have nodejs installed on your dev/prod environments*
+With version 1.1.2 release this is no longer necessary as well as you don't need to have nodejs installed on your dev/prod environments.

 <a name='enable-reveal-logging'></a>